Konnor-Filip/Learn2Surf/README.md

   * Describe the positives and the negatives of using MFA over a single method of authentication.
   * Identify the ideal amount of protection for various types of accounts and devices.
 * Assignment
+  * Give an exercise demonstrating the ease of loss with SFA vs difficulty of access with MFA.

 2. **Identify the types of MFA and give examples for each.**
 * Learning Objectives